 Jan.
-8 Introduction
+7 Introduction

 This class will be used to introduce the general subject matter of the course and to outline the course structure, readings and requirements.
-We will also have short discussions on techniques for PowerPoint presentations as well as on predicting state behaviour.
+We will also have short discussions on techniques for PowerPoint presentations and IR research.

 Jan.
-15 Review: The Evolution of IR Theory
+14 Review: The Evolution of IR Theory